-(Today the funeral service for 29-year old deputy, Zackari Parrish was held in Colorado.
+(Today the bereaved family and community attended the funeral service for 29-year old deputy, Zackari Parrish was held in Colorado.
 One pastor and close family friend offers some biblical perspective that helps us frame this tragedy and better navigate the difficulties of our own lives.)

 Trust in the Midst of Tragedy – Reflections on the Life and Impact of Deputy Zackari Parrish

 In the midst of tragedy, we always have choices.
 Do we believe what our emotions tell us when we are devastated and raw?
 Do we rely on what we see with our human eyes when our perspective can often be severely jaded?
 Do we trust in what we know to be true about the person and purposes of God, even when life is random and broken?
 These choices are real, and sometimes daily, for all of us.
 They are particularly important, especially when disaster strikes close to home.

 Last Sunday morning my wife received a call from her dear friend, Michelle.
 (Michelle and her husband, Tim, are the newest board members of our ministry).
 Within moments of receiving the news about the tragic shooting of her son-in-law, Deputy Zackari Parish, Michelle reached out to my wife and me for prayer and support.

 You’ve likely seen the heartbreaking story on national news.
 Zackari, along with four other Douglas County police officers were assaulted by a mentally-ill gunman in the early morning hours on Sunday, December 31.
 Zackari was the only officer to lose his life while trying to help the suspect.